mehakSharma2/my-app/README.md

 A simple React + TypeScript web application where students can register by filling out a form with their details (Name, Email, Age, and Course).
 After successful submission, the user can view all registered students on a Details Page.

-This project is designed as a beginner-friendly practice application to demonstrate:
+This project is designed as a beginner-friendly practice app to demonstrate:

 Form handling in React